-For the year ended June 30, 2023, the District recognized pension expense of \$1,107,582.
+For the year ended June 30, 2024, the District recognized pension expense of \$1,078,650.

-At June 30, 2023, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At June 30, 2024, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows Deferred Inflows
+Deferred Outflows Resources Deferred Inflows of Resources

-of Resources of F Resources

 Differences between Expected and Actual

-Experience \$ 72,549 \$ 48,590
+Experience \$ 211,039 \$ 32,737

-Changes of Assumptions 370,189 -
+Changes of Assumptions 249,413 -

 Differences between Projected and Actual

-Investment Earnings 661,737 -
+Investment Earnings 668,860 -

-Change in Employer's Proportion 391,426 -
+Change in Employer's Proportion 331,880 -

 Differences between Employers Contributions

-and Proportionate Share of Contributions - 226,402
+and Proportionate Share of Contributions - 113,236

 Pension Contributions Made Subsequent to

-Measurement Date 654,493 -
+Measurement Date 1,233,081

-Total \$ 2,150,394 \$ 274,992
+Total \$ 2,694,273 \$ 145,973

-The amount of \$654,493 reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in fiscal year ending June 30, 2024.
+The amount of \$1,233,081 reported as deferred outflows of resources related to contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in fiscal year ending June 30, 2025.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized as pension expense as follows:

-Fiscal Year Ending June 30, Miscellaneous
+Fiscal Year Ending June 30, Fiscal Year Ending June 30, Miscellaneo

-2024 \$ 340,369

-2025 303,381
+2025 \$ 447,774

-2026 172,418
+2026 309,326

-2027 404,741
+2027 538,927

+2028 19,192

-\$ 1,220,909
+\$ 1,315,219

-Actuarial Assumptions - The total pension liabilities in the June 30, 2021 actuarial valuation with update procedures used to roll forward the total pension liability to June 30, 2022, was based on the following actuarial assumptions:
+Actuarial Assumptions - The total pension liabilities in the June 30, 2022 actuarial valuation with update procedures used to roll forward the total pension liability to June 30, 2023, was based on the following actuarial assumptions:

-Miscellaneous Valuation Date Measurement Date June 30, 2021 June 30, 2022 Actuarial Cost Method Actuarial Assumptions: Investment Rate of Return Entry-Age Normal Cost Method 6.90% Inflation 2.30% Salary Increases Varies by Entry Age and Service Mortality Rate Table 1 Post Retirement Benefit Increase Derived using CalPERS' Membership Data for all Funds Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing Power applies
+Miscellaneous Valuation Date Measurement Date June 30, 2022 June 30, 2023 Actuarial Cost Method Actuarial Assumptions: Entry-Age Normal Cost Method Investment Rate of Return 6.90% Inflation 2.30% Salary Increases Varies by Entry Age and Service Mortality Rate Table 1 Post Retirement Benefit Increase Derived using CalPERS' Membership Data for all Funds Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing Power applies